Onfim: Onfim's writings

-Onfim left seventeen known birch bark items.
+Onfim left seventeen known birch bark items dating to the mid-13th century.
 Twelve of those have illustrations, five only text.
 One of the drawings features a knight on a horse, with Onfim's name written next to him, stabbing someone on the ground with a lance, with scholars speculating that Onfim pictured himself as the knight.
 The writings are clearly learning exercises: Onfim practiced by writing out the alphabet, repeating syllables, and writing psalms—texts that were presumably familiar to him.
 His writing includes phrases such as "Lord, help your servant Onfim" and fragments from Psalms 6:2 and 27:3.
 Most of Onfim's writing consists of citations from the Book of Psalms.